TimHopg/42-NetPractice/README.md

 |255.192.0.0| /10| 11111111.11000000.00000000.00000000| 10| 22| 4194304|
 |255.128.0.0| /9| 11111111.10000000.00000000.00000000|  9| 23| 8388608|
 |255.0.0.0|     /8| 11111111.00000000.00000000.00000000| 8| 24| 16777216|

+\* _The inverse of a subnet mask is known as a CISCO wildcard mask and indicates which part of the IP address are available for exmaination_

 ### Private IP Address ranges